Can I exercise after open heart surgery? How much exercise? How often? How hard?

 You can lift your arms over your head for light activities like putting dishes in the cupboard, but try to minimise:

 - having your arms overhead for extended periods of time.

 You may find it’s not very comfortable anyway given your sternal incision, but try to work within your pain-free range of motion.

 If your surgeon harvested the radial artery from your arm, you may need to perform tasks in a way that it does not aggravate the incision site.

 Climbing stairs and steps

-Begin with a single flight of stairs and, if you find yourself short of breath, then stop and rest.
+Begin with a graduated approach by starting with a single flight of stairs.
+If you find yourself short of breath, simply stop and rest before resuming.

-As you start to feel stronger, gradually increase the number of stairs you climb and reduce breaks.
+As you start to regain your strength, gradually increase the number of stairs you climb and reduce breaks.

 Lifting during household chores

-Your sternum may remain sore for up to two months, maybe longer depending on your individual situation.
+Your sternum may remain sore for up to two months, maybe longer depending on your individual medical history.